-The Honorable Nathan Deal, Governor Members of the Georgia General Assembly Citizens of the State of Georgia respectfully submit the Fiscal Year 2015 Annual Report of the Georgia Peace Officer Standards and Training Council.
+The Honorable Nathan Deal, Governor Members of the Georgia General Assembly Citizens of the State of Georgia respectfully submit the Fiscal Year 2016 Annual Report of the Georgia Peace Officer Standards and Training Council.

 The Council is committed to being recognized as a leader in the law enforcement community.
 This leadership is being accomplished through the various initiatives that P.O.S.T. has implemented.
-2015 has been a productive but very busy year.